Table of contents

 The illustration below provides an overview of the interface elements.
 Please refer to the caption for details.

-Many fields in the user interface can be copied with a simple click.
+Many fields in the user interface can be copied to your clipboard with a simple click.
 When hovering over one of these elements, you will see a icon.

 After logging in, the first page that loads is the Recording view (Sidebar).
 The Information Canvas lists all Groups accessible from your account.
 Groups are used to organize different studies or experiments.
 From the overview list, a Group can be selected which will bring you to the corresponding list of available Recordings.